GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 ## Browsing the webhook documentation

-The first step is to read the documentation for the website, and understand what data is sent in the payload.
+The first step is to read the documentation for the website, and understand what data is sent via the payload.

-For instance, [webhooks for subscriber-related events in ConvertKit](https://developers.convertkit.com/#webhooks) send a `POST` request to our URL with a JSON payload like this:
+Analysing [webhooks in ConvertKit](https://developers.convertkit.com/#webhooks),  subscriber-related events (such as `subscriber.subscriber_unsubscribe`) send a `POST` request to our URL with a JSON payload like this:

 ```json
 {